 This is a retreat in Mt Luofu (罗浮山) in Guangdong province where Tu Youyou’s spiritual mentor Daoist Ge Hong spent his final years.
-It is in here he wrote the famous Small Book about Emergency Aid that has saved 100 million lives after being read by Tu Youyou.
+It is here he wrote the famous Small Book about Emergency Aid that has saved 100 million lives after being read by Tu Youyou.

 “I believe Chinese medicine will help us win the battles against various diseases that threaten people’s lives all over the world,” said Tu Youyou.